The Longest Current Snapchat Streak

-Snapchat presents its users with a unique social experience, one that takes the idea of permanence that often comes with social networking and tears it to shreds.
-The app is based around the idea of fading memories, photos and videos that don’t last forever and are designed to be temporary glimpses into the lives of you and your friends.
+Snapchat presents its users with a unique social experience that takes the idea of permanence that often comes with social networking and tears it to shreds.
+The app lets users earn rewards based on their activities.
+From a Snap Score to a Snapstreak, the more invested users get special badges and bragging rights.

-As you can imagine, there are two types of people when it comes to Snap streaks.
-The first may think they’re cute, but don’t concern themselves with making sure to snap you or another user everyday.
+As you can imagine, there are two types of people regarding Snap streaks.
+The first may think they’re cute but don’t concern themselves with making sure to snap you or another user every day.
 If the streak is there, they may consider snapping someone back, but for the most part, users in this group won’t make snapping a priority, even if your streak is in danger of dying.

 The second group, of course, falls in love with the idea of Snap streaks.
-No longer is Snapchat just a social app, or even a game, but it’s a part of life.
-It’s something you check every morning when you wake up and every night before you go to bed.
-Whether you have one streak or one hundred, it’s easy to bet that, since you’ve ended up here, you belong to that second group.
+No longer is Snapchat just a social app or even a game; it’s a part of life.
+It’s something you check every morning when you wake up and every night before going to bed.

 How to Keep a Streak Going

-- Start each day by sending Snaps to the person or people you have ongoing streaks with.
+- Start each day by sending Snaps to the person or people with whom you have ongoing streaks.
 Make it a routine; you’d be surprised how easy it is to focus and remember to do it after a couple of weeks.

-- Always keep on the other person if they haven’t returned your Snap back by the usual time.
+- Remind the other person if they haven’t returned a Snap by the usual time.
 Send them a reminder message to let them know you’re waiting for a reply.

 - Snapchat doesn’t hide when your streak with someone is dying.
 If you’re running out of time to save the streak, you’ll see a small hourglass icon appear next to your contact.
 This means time is running out for both of you.
 Snapchat hasn’t officially published how long this lasts, but if we had to guess, you’re probably looking at about four hours remaining before the streak dies, meaning the hourglass appears about twenty hours after your last Snap exchange.